dayu11/selective_pretraining_for_private_finetuning/readme.md

 ## The first stage: selective pre-training.

-1. First download Wikipedia and BookCorpus and split the documents into natural sentences.
+1. Run the following command to download Wikipedia + BookCorpus, and split the documents into natural sentences.
 The resulting dataset is saved at `data/flatten_wiki_book_sentences.ds`.

 ```
 cd pretraining_data_selection